You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a cholesterol-lowering medication that belongs to the statin family.
-It works by inhibiting the production of cholesterol in the liver, which helps to reduce the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
-Lipitor is commonly prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor is a statin medication used to lower cholesterol levels and reduce the risk of heart disease.
+It works by inhibiting the production of cholesterol in the liver, which helps to increase the levels of high-density lipoprotein (HDL) cholesterol in the blood.

 What is Birth Control?